department-of-veterans-affairs/vagov-content/pages/family-member-benefits/index.md

         description: Learn how to apply for help with paying for school or training as the dependent or surviving spouse or child of a Veteran, and how your Veteran sponsor may transfer some of their Post-9/11 GI Bill benefits to you if they don't use them all.
       - url: /life-insurance/
         label: Life insurance
-        description: Learn how to get Family Servicemembers' Group Life Insurance (FSGLI) coverage for your family.
-And explore other options such as getting accelerated benefits in the case of terminal illness or mortgage protection insurance for a home that's been adapted to meet the needs of a Veteran with service-connected disabilities.
+        description: Learn how to apply for Family Servicemembers' Group Life Insurance (FSGLI) coverage.
+And explore other options, like getting accelerated benefits in the case of terminal illness or mortgage protection insurance for a home that's been adapted to meet the needs of a Veteran with service-connected disabilities.
       - url: /burials-memorials/pre-need-eligibility/
         label: Burial in a VA national cemetery
-        description: Apply in advance for eligibility to be buried in a VA national cemetery to make the burial planning process easier for your family members in their time of need.
+        description: Apply in advance for eligibility to be buried in a VA national cemetery.
+This can make the burial planning process easier for your family members in their time of need.
   - id: "survivor"
     title: Benefits for survivors
     links:
       - url: /burials-memorials/
         label: Burial benefits and memorial items
         description: Get step-by-step guidance on how to plan a burial in a VA national cemetery, or in a state or tribal government Veterans cemetery.
-You can also apply for a burial allowance to help pay for funeral services, burial, and transportation costs as well as memorial items to honor a Veteran or Reservist, and see if you qualify for bereavement counseling and transition support.
+You can also apply for help paying for burial costs, request memorial items to honor a Veteran or Reservist, or find out if you qualify for bereavement (grief) counseling and transition support.
       - url: https://benefits.va.gov/insurance/bfcs.asp?_ga=2.20372474.311206835.1546861480-1173244138.1525894550
         label: Life insurance beneficiary financial counseling
         description: If you're the beneficiary of a Veteran's or service member's life insurance policy, learn how to get free professional financial advice and will preparation services.